ProspectiveCo/perspective-examples/examples/clickhouse/README.md

 This page demonstrates how to integrate Perspective with Clickhouse to visualize _fast-moving data streams_.
 By following this example, you will learn how to:

-1. set up a connection between Perspective and Clickhouse.
+1. Set up a connection between Perspective and Clickhouse.
-1. Embed an interactive `<perspective-viewer>` in your web apps enabling real-time _data visualization_ and _analysis_.
+2. Embed an interactive `<perspective-viewer>` in your web apps enabling real-time _data visualization_ and _analysis_.

 ## Overview